Prayer Book Rebellion: Relief of Exeter

 Lord Russell continued his attack with the relief of Exeter.
 In London, a proclamation was issued, allowing the lands of those involved in the uprising to be confiscated.
 Arundell's estate was transferred to Sir Gawen Carew, and Sir Peter Carew was rewarded with John Winslade's estate in Devon.
+Robert Welch (or Welsh), the vicar of St Thomas near Exeter, was hanged by chains from his own church tower by Russell's forces, as were other priests.

 Battle of Sampford Courtenay

 Lord Russell was under the impression that the rebels had been defeated, but news arrived that Arundell's army was re-grouping at Sampford Courtenay.
 This interrupted his plans to send 1,000 men into Cornwall by ship to cut off his enemy's retreat.
 Russell's forces were strengthened by the arrival of a force under Provost Marshal Sir Anthony Kingston.
 His army now numbered more than 8,000, vastly outnumbering what had remained of his opposition.
 Lord Grey and Sir William Herbert led the attack, and the contemporary Exeter historian John Hooker wrote that "the Cornish would not give in until most of their number had been slain or captured".
 Lord John Russell reported that his army had killed between five and six hundred rebels, and his pursuit of the Cornish retreat had killed a further seven hundred.